alanbernstein/dotfiles/README.md

 using dropbox obviates the need for github, except in the case of raspberry pis, which has no official dropbox client. now that i have 1) multiple pis and 2) this repo in a stable state, putting it up is useful.

+you might notice that there are quite a few files here. this is a plus for me - a handful of them are for core functionality, and the rest are relatively small, containing only the minimum amount of configuration for the environment they represent.

 ### how?

 main entry point is `.bashrc-new` - source this at the bottom of the default `.bashrc` or `.bash_profile`, to prevent messing with that stuff. `.bashrc-new` contains basic, common setup, environment detection, and branching logic